Beautiful Lakes in Pakistan

 26. Keenjhar Lake

-It, also known as Malik Lake, is one of the biggest lakes in Pakistan and has become a popular destination for locals due to its beauty.
-Located within 16 kilometers (10 miles) of Thatta, Keenjhar Lake is a recreation center and water supply point.
-Keenjhar Lake offers plentiful opportunities such as picnicking and boating while providing refuge for many wildfowl and aquatic species.
+Keenjhar Lake, also known as Malik Lake, is one of the biggest lakes in Pakistan and has become a popular destination for locals due to its beauty.
+Located within 16 kilometers (10 miles) of Thatta, It is a recreation center and water supply point.
+Keenjhar Lake offers plentiful opportunities for picnicking and boating while providing refuge for many wildfowl and aquatic species.

-Following it is a Ramsar site and wildlife sanctuary; many forms of animals find relief here, including – but not limited to – mammals such as deer, sheep, or buffalo; reptiles such as snakes or lizards; insects such as dragonflies or beetles; fish; crustaceans; lichens; mollusks; plant life such vines or seeds ̶ thus offering ample opportunity for animal lovers or interested individuals alike to explore nature without obstruction.
+Following it is a Ramsar site and wildlife sanctuary; many forms of animals find relief here, including, but not limited to, mammals such as deer, sheep, or buffalo; reptiles such as snakes or lizards; insects such as dragonflies or beetles; fish; crustaceans; lichens; mollusks; and plant life such as vines or seeds ̶ thus offering ample opportunity for animal lovers or interested individuals alike to explore nature without obstruction.

 27. Khabikki Lake

 It is a saltwater lake in the Soan Sakaser Valley of the south-eastern Salt Range in the Khushab District.
-Formed because of an absence of drainage, it sits among Uchhali Wetlands Complex and has been designated as a Ramsar site.
-The lake spans 1 km across, extending over 2 km long, with gentle hills rising on either side.
-Named after the neighboring village that shares its name, this rural destination has boat rentals and two lodging options – complete with all the amenities required for a thoroughly enjoyable vacation experience!
+The lake was formed because of an absence of drainage.
+It sits among the Uchhali Wetlands Complex and has been designated a Ramsar site.
+The lake spans 1 km across and extends over 2 km long, with gentle hills rising on either side.
+Named after the neighboring village that shares its name, this rural destination has boat rentals and two lodging options—complete with all the amenities required for a thoroughly enjoyable vacation experience!

 28. Khalti Lake